 AMWUA takes seriously its fiduciary responsibility to our member cities by fulfilling our mission requirements within the parameters of the approved budget.
 This independent audit report confirms that AMWUA completed Fiscal Year 2023 under budget and continues to be on a fiscally sound footing to meet the future needs of the Association.

-AMWUA staff proposes that the AMWUA Management Board recommend to the AMWUA Board of Directors acceptance of the audit report as presented.
+The AMWUA Management Board recommends that the AMWUA Board of Directors accept the audit report as presented.